jenwai/batch/README.md

 - Data transfer between layers is done via DTOs, with MapStruct for mapping.

-### 3c.
-Test-Driven Development (TDD)

-- Tests are written alongside core features using JUnit and Spring Boot Test.
-- Includes:
-    - Unit tests (for services and utilities)
-    - Integration tests (for batch jobs and data access)

 ## 4. APIs

 ### 4.1 Class Diagram